njchakathon2020/okta-system-api/README.md

 **1. Create User**

-   Create a new user in Okta. .
+   Creates a new user in Okta.

    Input: The mandatory input fileds are Username, First Name, Last Name, Password, and Email.